VasilisKokotakis/AutoLetter-Personalized-Letters-Made-Easy/README.md

 ## 🛠️ Requirements

 * Python 3.x
-  (No fancy dependencies — just pure Python 🐍)
+* No extra libraries — pure Python 🐍

 ---

-## 🎯 Why?
+## 🎯 Why Use This?

 Because life’s too short to copy-paste letters.
-This way, you can send out invites, reminders, or even prank notes faster than ever. 🚀
+With Mail Merge Magic, you can:

+* Send invitations ✉️
+* Share reminders 📢
+* Even automate fun messages 🤭

+All with one simple script. 🚀